ChiragV/twaddle/README.md

 ##### In school I never understood what the "Vector" or "Scalar" means.

 ## Machine Learning
-##### We (human being) work on Remember,formulate, predict framework (from Grokking Machine Learning by Luis G. Serrano) .
-ML work on Predict compare and learn framework (Grokking Deep Learning by Andrew W. Trask).
+##### We (human being) work on remember,formulate,predict framework (from Grokking Machine Learning by Luis G. Serrano).
+ML work on predict,compare and learn framework (Grokking Deep Learning by Andrew W. Trask).